 You won't need to water, mow, rake, trim, thatch or fertilize your new artificial grass lawn but you will need to broom or blow leaves and other debris off of it to keep it clean.
 We also recommend hiring a professional artificial grass maintenance service for a once a year service that will bloom the grass blades and help extend the life of the grass.
 If you have children or pets we also suggest incorporating a cleaning routine that includes an enzyme cleaner that kills bacteria that can end up on your lawn from blood, sweat, urine and feces.

-Artificial grass retains more heat than natural grass and that is a fact.
+Fake grass retains more heat than natural grass and that is a fact.
 Natural grass holds moisture and in turn stays cooler to the touch than synthetic grass.
-This is especially noticeable in the hot summer months when artificial grass receives direct sunlight throughout the day.
-It's one of the most frustrating disadvantages of artificial grass for anyone that has children and pets that find it too hot to walk on midday.
+This is especially noticeable in the hot summer months when it receives direct sunlight throughout the day.
+It's one of the most frustrating disadvantages for anyone that has children and pets that find it too hot to walk on midday.

 There are some solutions that can be put into place if it's addressed early on before the installation process.
 You can choose a lighter coloured artificial grass that won't absorb as much heat.
 A white or light coloured silica sand infill will help repel solar heat energy from direct sunlight.
 We recommend using permanent or temporary shade structures like umbrellas, sails or pergolas that will largely keep the grass cool even on the hottest summer days.
 The easiest way to quickly cool artificial grass is to give it a light spray with water from a garden hose or sprinkler.